The World Health Organisation estimates that between 2030 and 2050, climate change will be responsible for around 250,000 additional deaths a year.

 - environmental damage will see a rise in acute mental health conditions; it is a documented fact that the prevalence of mental health issues rise in the wake of extreme weather events.

 What we are doing

-The BMA is a founding member of the UK Health Alliance on Climate Change, a coalition of health professionals advocating to protect the public’s health in response to these health threats.
+- The BMA is also founding member of the UK Health Alliance on Climate Change, a coalition of health professionals advocating to protect the public’s health in response to these health threats.